axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

 2. Still in Graylog, once the raw TCP input is ready, add a JSON extractor to it.

-3. On the `syslog-ng` side, use a network destination combined with a template utilizing format-json as shown in the example below:
+3. On the AxoSyslog side, use a network destination combined with a template utilizing format-json as shown in the example below:

     ```c
         destination d_jsontcp {